-6. Subdivision (i) of section 100.18 of the Regulations of the Commissioner of Education is amended, effective July 21, 2015, as follows:
+6. Subdivision (i) of section 100.18 of the Regulations of the Commissioner of Education is amended, effective November 11, 2015, as follows:

-- (i) Removal from accountability designation. - (1) . . . - (2) Removal of focus district and focus school designation. - (i) Commencing with 2011-2012 and 2012-2013 school year results, and each consecutive two year period thereafter, a school district may petition to have its focus designation revised if the school district meets the participation requirement in ELA and [math] mathematics for all accountability groups and the performance targets established by the commissioner, and the school district has a combined performance index in ELA and mathematics for each group for which the school district is accountable that exceeds the thresholds for identification in the second year of the two year period.
-For all groups for which the school district is accountable for graduation rate, the district must also exceed the graduation rate threshold for identification [in both years] with the four year or five year graduation rate in the first year and with the four year graduation rate in the second year of the two year period.
-The school district may petition for the removal of focus designation for any focus school in the school district that meets these same performance targets and participation rate requirements for ELA and mathematics, except that for a focus school that is identified pursuant to paragraph (8) of subdivision (g) of this section, a district may petition for removal if the school meets the criteria specified in subparagraph (vi) of paragraph (10) this section.
+(i) Removal from accountability designation.

+(2) Removal of focus district and focus school designation.

+(i) Commencing with 2011-2012 and 2012-2013 school year results, and each consecutive two year period thereafter, a school district may petition to have its focus designation revised if the school district meets the participation requirement in ELA and [math] mathematics for all accountability groups and the performance targets established by the commissioner, and the school district has a combined performance index in ELA and mathematics for each group for which the school district is accountable that exceeds the thresholds for identification in the second year of the two year period.
+For all groups for which the school district is accountable for graduation rate, the district must also exceed the graduation rate threshold for identification [in both years] with the four year or five year graduation rate in the first year and with the four year graduation rate in the school district may petition for the removal of focus designation for any focus school in the school district that meets these same performance targets and participation rate requirements for ELA and mathematics, except that for a focus school that is identified pursuant to paragraph (8) of subdivision (g) of this section, a district may petition for removal if the school meets the criteria specified in subparagraph (vi) of paragraph (10) this section.

 (ii) Upon receipt of a petition for revision of status by a focus district, the commissioner will review the status of the school district and each priority and focus school in the school district.
-If the school district and each priority school and focus school within the school district meet the criteria for removal, the commissioner shall remove the focus designation from the school district and the focus and priority designation from all schools within the school district.
-Commencing with 2015-2016 school year results, if the school district does not meet the criteria for removal but each priority and focus school within the school district meets the criteria for removal, the district will remain a focus district but each school within the district shall be removed from priority or focus school designation.
+If the school district and each priority school and focus school within the school district meet the criteria for removal, the commissioner shall remove the focus designation from the school district and the focus and priority designation from all schools within the school district does not meet the criteria for removal but each priority and focus school within the school district does not meet the criteria for removal, the district will remain a focus district but each school within the district shall be removed from priority or focus school designation.